HarshUpadhyay/TesseractTrainer/README.md

 	  --word_list WORD_LIST, -w WORD_LIST
 	                        The path of a file containing a list of frequent words.
 	                        Default value: None
+	  --verbose, -v         Use this argument if you want to display the training output.

 ## Examples
 ### Call of `__main__.py`